MENUMENU

 • Segment your campaigns.
 “Segmentation” is the new watchword in email marketing – and for good reason.
 Campaigns segmented by interest, user behavior, etc. see a 14.32% higher open rate than non-segmented campaigns.

-Click-through rate (CTR) you’re probably pretty familiar.
+Click-through rate (CTR) you’re probably pretty familiar with.

 This one plays a major role in almost every marketing initiative, and no surprise here: it definitely matters when it comes to email marketing.